What are hate incidents and hate crime

 - transgender identity

-You will need one independent source of evidence to support your claim that it was a hate incident.
-It must be proved that the person accused of this behaviour showed malice or ill-will towards the victim in the incident.
-The victim cannot be the independent source of evidence.
+If you think you've been the victim of a hate incident, you'll need an independent source of evidence to support this.
+It must be proved that the person accused of this behaviour showed malice or ill will towards you.

-- verbal abuse like name-calling and offensive jokes
+- verbal abuse like name calling or offensive jokes

-- physical attacks such as hitting, punching, pushing, spitting
+- physical attacks such as hitting, punching, pushing or spitting

 - threats of violence